SunehraFarhana/OCD-Patient-Data-Analysis/README.md

 ```
 <img width="288" height="120" alt="ocd_patient_sql_2" src="https://github.com/user-attachments/assets/a7ac2632-e203-4476-a255-42c205e990e0" />

-3. What is the average obsession score and compulsion score by ethnicity?
+### 3. What is the average Y-BOCS obsession score and compulsion score by ethnicity?
 ```sql
 SELECT
   ethnicity,